Pros and Cons of 7 PCB Surface Finish Types - Complete Guide in 2021

 #5.
 Immersion Gold (ENIG)

 Electroless Nickel Immersion Gold, or ENIG, is a popular surface treatment coating having two metallic layers.
-A displacement reaction coats the copper with gold atoms after nickel puts directly on it.
+A displacement reaction coats the copper with gold atoms after nickel is put directly on it.
 And the immersion gold method also results in outstanding surface planarity.

 Pros of Immersion Gold (ENIG)